Principles of Functional Medicine

 Functional Medicine seeks to promote the health and wellbeing of our patients by emphasizing the principle of prevention.
 This is the understanding that the prevention of disease through education is the most compassionate and humane way of providing healthcare to individuals.
 An ounce of prevention is worth a pound of cure.

 Functional Medicine Practitioners are leaders of education and health knowledge in their community.
 The Latin origin of doctor is docere, which means to teach, and Functional Medicine doctors are first and foremost health educators.
 If people are educated about their current health issues, underlying causes and how to return to health, compliance will go up and a long-term health sustaining lifestyle will be more likely adopted.
+To learn more on how you can help your family to be healthy and smart long term, we recommend to read this nootropic supplements that help ADHD review.

 7. Be an Example